Discover the nature park

 Animals

 Gold for the Lech Valley - The Tyrolean Lech Nature Park is an Important Bird Area For bird lovers, the Tiroler Lech Nature Park is one of the top addresses in Tyrol.
-From approx. 150 in Tirol native...
+Out of approx. 150 native...

 learn more